 Response Comments: For the Municipal Area Yes Identification of Lead Disciplines and Supporting Disciplines for each identified hazard which has a level of disaster-risk.
 Risk-reduction methods incorporated into the integrated project planning activities by all role-players.
 Regular Project reviews i.t.o. the validity of risk reduction initiatives; Staff training to include risk reduction and response requirements; Preparedness initiatives to include adequate capacity elements comprising of sufficient and trained staff, that there is an excess of minimum of the required standard of equipment available, that the sourcing of supplementary resources has been identified, contingency planning, etc.; Establishment, equipping and staffing at each of the of the Joint Operations Centre's (JOCs) (for tactical & strategic coordination) at the Regional and Provincial Levels and liaison with the National Level, Establishment, equipping and staffing at Venue Operations Centre's (VOCs) (for pro-active and re-active operational co-ordination) as well as providing for the rapid establishment of any Forward Command Posts (FCPs), where necessary.
-The production of the necessary disaster-risk management plans and related Standard Operating Procedures (SOP's) by each Lead Discipline and Supporting Discipline for all identified hazards and support to the drafting of the specific Venue Safety & Security and DM Plan to ensure continuous communication, integration and co-ordination between all the Disciplines involved at each location; Regular exercising of crucial aspects of the various DRM and Safety & Security Plans and Procedures which have been developed; Regular inter-disciplinary strategic and tactical planning and communication to ensure overall preparedness and response readiness; Awareness & preparedness i.t.o. disaster risks and their roles, both pro-actively and re-actively, of the surrounding communities.
+The production of the necessary disaster-risk management plans and related Standard Operating Procedures (SOP's) by each Lead Discipline and Supporting Discipline for all identified hazards and support to the drafting of the specific Venue Safety & Security and DM Plan to ensure continuous communication, integration and co-ordination between all the Disciplines involved at each location; Regular inter-disciplinary strategic and tactical planning and communication to ensure overall preparedness and response readiness; Awareness & preparedness i.t.o. disaster risks and their roles, both pro-actively and re-actively, of the surrounding communities.